Commuter Towns vs Big Cities: Life Satisfaction

 If people are looking to live in commuter towns and villages as opposed to cities, it makes sense that investors should consider those areas as demand will be higher.
 Midland Road is a new development in Luton town centre that has just completed.
 The development consists of one and two-bedroom apartments over eight storeys, and has a communal rooftop garden.
 Prices for one-bedroom apartments start from £175,882.
 It is also a stone's throw from the train station, ensuring residents a swift commute to central London as travel times can be as little as 25-minutes.
 An annual season ticket Luton to London King’s Cross costs £5576.
 A London Zone 1-6 travelcard is £2640 per year, but average house prices in Luton are still considerably lower.

 Luton’s population is growing faster than the UK average which will positively affect rental yields and capital growth as property becomes more in demand.
 These are just some of the fundamentals we feel investors should be considering about London Commuter Towns before making a buy to let investment decision.
-If you want to know what other fundamentals aside from population growth, happiness and prospects for capital growth you should download our buy to let investment guide.

 Start your property journey...